kirsteins/JKBigInteger/README.md

 ## Credits

-JKBigInteger was created by Jānis Kiršteins JKBigDecimal was created by Midfar Sun
+JKBigInteger was created by Jānis Kiršteins.
+JKBigDecimal was created by Midfar Sun.

 ## License